Gig economy

 Expenses

 On our Business expenses: allowable for tax page we cover various expenses in more detail for general self-employment trades.
 Some of this guidance will be relevant for gig economy workers.
-Also our Calculating self-employed profits page covers business expenses including an example on what you can claim if you use something for both business and private purposes, like a mobile phone or vehicle.
+Also our Calculating self-employed profits page covers business expenses including examples on what you can claim if you use something for both business and private purposes, like a mobile phone or vehicle.

-As explained under the heading Trading Allowance below, you may be able to claim a round sum amount equal to the ‘trading allowance’ for your business expenses instead of the actual business expenses you have incurred.
+As explained under the heading Trading allowance below, you may be able to claim a round sum amount equal to the ‘trading allowance’ for your business expenses instead of the actual business expenses you have incurred.

-It is important not to count these expenses twice by mistake as this will understate your taxable profits and could mean you pay too little tax and NIC.
-For example, if you have an expense, such as platform fees, which is taken off your income before it is transferred into your bank account, and you take this ‘net’ amount as income but then also deduct the platform fees as a separate expense (or use the trading allowance), then you will have double counted these expenses.
+It is important not to count these expenses twice by mistake as this will understate your taxable profits and could mean you pay too little tax and National Insurance contributions.
+For example, if you have an expense, such as platform fees, which is taken off your income before it is transferred into your bank account, and you take this ‘net’ amount as income but then also deduct the platform fees again as a separate expense (or use the trading allowance), then you will have double counted these expenses.

 To make sure your figures are accurate when dealing with these types of expenses, you need to make sure you add the expense back on to the amount you have received in your bank account and then deduct the expense separately.